DiegoSelle/master_thesis/README.md

 [radial_trend]:https://github.com/DiegoSelle/master_thesis/blob/master/example_results/radial_trend_cloud1_incl_out.png

-With the median value at each radial percentage step one obtains a rough trend of how the vertical wind value decreases with the distance to the center.
+With the median value at each radial percentage step, one obtains a rough trend of how the vertical wind value decreases with the distance to the center.
 Doing this with different clouds and normalizing by the starting wind value at the center yields a one-fits all curve that can later be scaled by the measured value of the wind at the center of a cross-section in real life.